top of page

 • Take one half cup of unrefined olive or other oil blended with ½ cup of orange grapefruit or diluted lemon juice.

 • Take 4 tbl of unrefined olive (or other oil) followed by 1 tbl of citrus juice every 15 minutes until 8 oz of oil has been consumed.
-This choice is preferable for those who are unusually week or have had gall bladder problems in the past.
+This choice is preferable for those who are unusually week or have had gallbladder problems in the past.
 It has been found helpful to rinse the mouth with an alcohol base drink, like sherry, to cut out the residue of the oil taste or for non-alcohol, use a natural carbonated drink, or club soda (do not swallow it).

 NOTE: If one should vomit during the consumption of the oil and juice the procedures should be continued until it is finished.
 It is not necessary to make up for the amount that was vomited.
-Nausea felt during this process usually indicates stimulation of the gall bladder and/or liver.
+Nausea felt during this process usually indicates stimulation of the gallbladder and/or liver.

 bottom of page